Office of Chief Medical Examiner311

 Assistant Commissioner of Finance

-Arif Khan serves as the Assistant Commissioner of Finance.
-In this role, he oversees the agency's Budget and Audits and Accounts teams, ensuring that the agency’s goals are achieved in a cost-effective manner and payments are issued accurately and expeditiously.
+Arif Khan serves as the Assistant Commissioner of Finance and Deputy Chief Financial Officer.
+In this role, he oversees all fiscal matters for the agency, including the PS and OTPS Budget, Capital Budget, Grants and Audits and Accounts, ensuring that the agency’s goals are achieved in a cost-effective manner, fiscal resources are optimally utilized and payments are issued accurately and expeditiously.

-Arif has spent 12 years in public service, 9 of which have been in various roles at the Department of Citywide Administrative Services (DCAS).
+Arif has spent 14 years in public service, 9 of which have been in various roles at the Department of Citywide Administrative Services (DCAS).
 Most recently, he served as the Revenue Budget Director, where he managed the agency’s revenue budget and offsetting expenses exceeding $1 billion.
-Prior to this, Arif served as the Deputy Director of Audits and Accounts at DCAS, where he led a team of 14 staff members in the daily review of invoices and processing of payments, ensuring that vendors were paid in a timely manner to continue delivering critical goods and services to the city.
+Prior to this, Arif served as the Deputy Director of Audits and Accounts at DCAS, where he led a team of 14 staff members in the daily review of invoices and processing of payments.

 Arif earned his Master in Business Administration from Aspen University, and his Bachelor in Accounting from Queens College of the City University of New York.
 In his free time, Arif enjoys travelling, fitness and checking out new shows and restaurants around the city.

-Jumaris Berges serves as the Agency Chief Contracting Officer (ACCO).
+Jumaris Berges serves as Assistant Commissioner of Contracts and Procurement and Agency Chief Contracting Officer (ACCO).
 In this role, she oversees Procurement and Material Logistics.
 She joined OCME in 2022 as the Deputy Agency Chief Contracting Officer supporting the agency's operationally essential procurements and advising accordingly.

 Jumaris started serving the City in 2013, joining the NYC Department of Consumer Affairs (now Consumer & Worker Protection), where she coordinated agencywide procurements and oversaw grant budget management and reporting to New York State.
 Later, Jumaris joined the NYC Department of Health & Mental Hygiene as Assistant Director of Finance, where she enforced compliance with the M/WBE Program and monitored PS, OTPS, and grant funds for the Division of Prevention and Primary Care.
 In 2020, Jumaris advanced to serve as Assistant Deputy ACCO and eventually Acting ACCO at the NYC Department of City Planning (DCP).
 At DCP, she monitored the procurements of a $43 million dollar budget, working on the registration of Citywide Master Agreements for land use actions.